 The management of hyperparathyroidism, particularly primary hyperparathyroidism (PHPT), involves several approaches depending on the severity and symptoms of the condition.

-Medications play a significant role in the management of PHPT for patients who are unable or unwilling to undergo surgery.
+Medications play a crucial role in managing primary hyperparathyroidism (PHPT) for patients who are unable or unwilling to undergo surgery.

 If you have symptoms of hyperparathyroidism, like fatigue, muscle weakness, or bone pain, consult a doctor.
 Elevated calcium levels in routine blood tests may need further investigation.
 If you have a history of kidney stones or fractures at a young age, discuss hyperparathyroidism with your doctor.